lazarusA/CoherentNoise.jl/docs/src/overview.md

 ## What's different from other libraries?

-- Many more noise algorithms than libnoise supported and well-tested.
+- Many more noise algorithms than libnoise supported, and well-tested.

 - Algorithms are consistently implemented in 2, 3, and 4 dimensions, whereas libnoise only has 3-dimensional gradient noise.